Nevele Grand Hotel

 The Nevele Grande Hotel (NEV-uh-lee) was a high rise resort hotel located in Wawarsing, New York, United States, just outside Ellenville, New York; it closed in 2009.
 The Nevele dated back to the days of the Borscht Belt, opening in 1901.
-“Nevele” is “Eleven” spelled backwards — according to lore, after the eleven nineteenth-century schoolteachers who discovered a waterfall within the present-day property.
-And according to family lore, the founder Charles Slutsky had had eleven children from 1880-1906 and the name might have came from that instead.
+“Nevele” is “Eleven” spelled backward — according to lore — after the eleven nineteenth-century schoolteachers who discovered a waterfall within the present-day property.
+Also (according to family lore), the founder, Charles Slutsky, had eleven children from 1880 to 1906 and the name might have come from that instead.

 The hotel closed in 2009.
-A June 2020 report indicated that the "buildings remain, falling apart and with no future of reuse ... there are plans to tear down the remaining structures on the property and turn it into a sports complex".
-The property included a once highly regarded 18-hole golf course and a 9-hole golf course which are closed and have fallen into disrepair.
+A June 2020 report indicated that the "buildings remain, falling apart and with no future of reuse ... there are plans to tear down the remaining structures on the property and turn it into a sports complex."
+The property included a once-highly-regarded 18-hole golf course and a 9-hole golf course.
+The 18-hole course has fallen into disrepair, while the 9-hole is being operated by Honors Haven as the Fallsview Golf Course.

+Fires in March 2024 and January 2025 destroyed or damaged some of the remaining buildings on the property.

 History

 The Nevele Country Club was established in 1901 by Charles Slutsky (1861-1931), who named the first accommodation the Nevele Falls Farm House.
-Following the Catskill hotel fashion of Mission Revival architecture new wings were built in that style in the 1920s and 1930s.
+Following the Catskill hotel fashion of Mission Revival architecture, new wings were built in that style in the 1920s and 1930s.
 The Slutsky family also operated the adjoining Fallsview hotel, which was merged with the Nevele for a time.
-In the 1950s and 1960s the Nevele was greatly expanded in the modern style that had by then come to prevail in the Catskills.
+In the 1950s and 1960s, the Nevele was greatly expanded in the modern style that had come to prevail in the Catskills by then.
 Architect Sydne Schleman designed the Vacationer Wing and the Waikiki Indoor Pool in 1954.
 These were followed by architect Herbert D. Phillips' Golden Gate and Empire wings from 1956, linked to adjoining buildings by tunnels.
-Phillips also designed new lobbies in a style that followed the influential hotel designs of his former employer Morris Lapidus, who had worked at other Catskill resorts.
-By 1964 Phillips was a partner at the New York firm Viola, Bernard & Phillips, who designed the ten-story dodecaheronal Nevele Tower.
-The nearly circular building was intended to counter the excessive corridor lengths that plagued more traditional Catskill hotels.
-President Lyndon B. Johnson stayed at the Nevele in 1966, to dedicate a new hospital in Ellenville.
+Phillips also designed new lobbies in a style that followed the influential hotel designs of his former employer, Morris Lapidus, who had worked at other Catskill resorts.
+By 1964, Phillips was a partner at the New York firm Viola, Bernard & Phillips, who designed the ten-story dodecagonal Nevele Tower.
+The nearly-circular building was intended to counter the excessive corridor lengths that plagued more traditional Catskill hotels.
+President Lyndon B. Johnson stayed at the Nevele in 1966 to dedicate a new hospital in Ellenville.